collectiveidea/buildlight/README.md

 ## Viewing Status

 The [main website](https://buildlight.collectiveidea.com/) shows the basic status for all projects.
-Adding a user/organization name to the url shows just those projects, for example: [https://buildlight.collectiveidea.com/collectiveidea](https://buildlight.collectiveidea.com/collectiveidea)
+Adding a user/organization name to the url shows just those projects, for example: [https://buildlight.collectiveidea.com/collectiveidea](https://buildlight.collectiveidea.com/collectiveidea).

+Devices (editable only manually for now) can aggregate multiple organizations & projects, and have their own URL.
+For example, our office's physical light (see gif above) aggregates [@collectiveidea](https://github.com/collectiveidea), [@deadmanssnitch](https://github.com/deadmanssnitch), and client projects.
+Its URL is: https://buildlight.collectiveidea.com/devices/collectiveidea-office

 ## License